Meghan Markle Had the Most Expensive Royal Wardrobe in 2018

 With her elevated public role, the star has also debuted a new wardrobe that has taken the world by storm.
 Selling out items and setting trends has become an unofficial part of Markle's new title and, much like her sister-in-law, Duchess of Cambridge Kate Middleton, royal enthusiasts continue to wait with bated breath to see every new look the expectant duchess has on.

-Of course, that all comes with a cost and, according to royal fashion website UFO No More, that cost was at the top of the royal chart for 2018.
-Per the website, Markle topped the list for the most expensive wardrobe of 14 royal women, including Middleton, Princess Eugenie and Princess Beatrice, with a grand total of $508,258.
+Of course, that all comes with a cost and, according to royal fashion website UFO No More's findings, that cost was at the top of their royal chart for 2018.
+Per the website, Markle topped their list for the most expensive wardrobe of 14 royal women, including Middleton, Princess Eugenie and Princess Beatrice, with a grand total of $508,258.

 In the course of the year, we saw her don the likes of Oscar de la Renta, Givenchy, Armani and Jason Wu and Victoria Beckham.
 Markle has certainly had a lot to dress for, including her May wedding, dozens of public engagements and her first royal tour—a two-week marathon through Australia, Fiji, Tonga and New Zealand with Prince Harry.